 - An alternative that involves no touching is to stretch their fingers out like candles on a cake and slowly blow each candle out and tuck the finger into the palm.

-The best time to practise Take 5 Breathing, or any calm down method, is when everyone is happy and no one feels stressed.
+The best time to practise the Take 5 Breathing Exercise, or any calm down method, is when everyone is happy and no one feels stressed.
 Children find it hard to learn or use these techniques when they are already overwhelmed by big feelings (so do adults!) and it is important that we don’t force, push or demand that children use a calm down method.
 The last thing our children need is pressure to succeed at relaxing!
 Letting a poster or picture act as a reminder rather than verbally telling our children what to do when they are feeling overcome with emotion and stress can be more effective.
-You can see me demonstrating the technique here:

 Helping Your Children Process Their Emotions Once They Are Calm